Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Discussion

-Yellow-band deviations (e.g., fasting glucose in NHANES; Figure~\ref{fig:lgo-thr-summary}C) are best read as {earlier} change-points rather than errors.
+Traffic‑light bands in Figure~\ref{fig:lgo-thr-summary} deliberately separate three regimes: green (agreement within $\leq 10\%$), yellow (within $\leq 20\%$), and red (beyond 20\%) when comparing LGO thresholds to curated anchors in natural units.
+Yellow‑band deviations (e.g., fasting glucose and respiratory rate in NHANES and eICU) are often best read as earlier change‑points rather than errors.
 For risk stratification and routine monitoring, a conservative turning point can be preferable to a diagnostic cutoff: the former flags emerging risk, while the latter certifies disease.
-We therefore explicitly separate {screening-appropriate} gates --- often earlier and yellow --- from {diagnostic} thresholds—typically green—so that model interpretation follows clinical workflow.
+We therefore explicitly separate {screening‑appropriate} gates---often earlier and yellow---from {diagnostic} thresholds---typically green---so that model interpretation follows clinical workflow.

+Red cells warrant closer inspection.
+In some cases they reflect genuine misalignment between the prediction target and the textbook anchor (e.g., composite risk scores defined as multi‑factor sums rather than guideline endpoints); in others, they signal that the anchor itself is ill‑posed for a given feature (e.g., categorical encodings or non‑stationary “normal ranges”).
+Our single‑feature sanity checks, discussed below, help distinguish these explanations.